Home » Good Practices Procedures » Barite Plugs Applications, Formulation & Operation

 Designing a barite plug for killing a well or curing circulation loss is straightforward.
 The barite slurry pumped into the well must be heavy enough and fill enough of the wellbore to increase the bottom hole pressure to a level exceeding the formation pressure.
 Problems arise when formation pressure is unknown or when the weight or volume of the required barite slurry becomes excessive.

 Designing a barite plug to physically block the wellbore is somewhat more complicated.
-The generally accepted method is to mix a slurry so that the barite settles out from the slurry into a hard plug which will block the wellbore.
-The rate that barite will settle into a hard plug is usually slow and predictable.
-Fairly accurate field predictions may be made from an observation of the initial barite settling rate in a small container.
+The generally accepted method is to mix a slurry so that the barite settles out from the slurry into a hard plug, which will block the wellbore.
+The rate at which barite will settle into a hard plug is usually slow and predictable.
+Fairly accurate field predictions may be made by observing a small container’s initial barite settling rate.
 The initial rate is constant and independent of the height of the slurry.
-The initial settling rate lasts for a short period of time, after which the settling rate decreases as fewer barite particles remain in suspension.
-In a container one foot high, the initial settling rate applies for approximately five minutes.
-In a field situation with 500 or more feet (150 or more meters) of barite slurry, the initial rate may apply for a day or longer.
-The amount of barite settling in a shorter period can be computed as the product of the initial rate times the waiting time.

-Field experience has shown that slurries of up to 20 lbs/gal (2.40 SG) are relatively easily prepared using only Base Oil, EZ MUL (Oil Wetting Agent), DRILTREAT, and Barite for oil muds.
+Field experience has shown that slurries of up to 20 lbs/gal (2.40 SG) are relatively easily prepared using only Base Oil, EZ MUL (Oil Wetting Agent), DRILTREAT, and Barite for oil mud.
 Water, SAPP, caustic soda, and barite are used for Water Based Mud.

 Barite Plug Preparation

-Use of a cement unit is preferable.
-This requires that either bulk barite be fed directly to the cement unit surge tank or that sufficient stocks of sacked barite be available at the rig site.
+From a practical point of view, the following points should be considered: Using a cement unit is preferable.
+This requires that either bulk barite be fed directly to the cement unit surge tank or sufficient stocks of sacked barite be available at the rig site.

-Standard plugs can be mixed to the desired density with no problems of massive settling before
+Standard plugs can be mixed to the desired density with no problems of massive settling before displacement.

 Oil Based Mud